anoma/namada/ledger/README.md

 The validity predicate is currently hard-coded in the shell and used for every account.
 To experiment with a different validity predicate, build it from the template and restart the shell.

+Multiple gossip node can be run, each should toggle orderbook to relay.

+The matchmaker template receive intent with the borsh encoding define in `data_template` and craft data to be send with `tx_intent_template` to the ledger.

 ```shell
 # Install development dependencies
 make dev-deps